What kind of issues do you work with people on?

 How are you qualified to do this work well?

 I have a Masters degree in Social Work from Simmons University and am a licensed independent clinical social worker, meaning I have completed 3500 supervised hours of clinical work and have passed the highest licensing exam for social workers, enabling me to work independently.
 I am a certified perinatal mental health clinician, PMH-C, through Postpartum Support International (PSI), I have completed Level A training and certification in Interpersonal Psychotherapy for perinatal mental health, I have completed a 16 week course on ACT for Anxiety, and I have completed training with the MGH Reproductive Psychiatry in Perinatal Psychiatry: In-Depth Modules for Enhanced Approaches, among many other trainings I have completed.
-I am licensed in MA, RI, NY, and MD.
+I am also trained in EMDR to treat trauma.
+I am licensed in MA, RI, NY, MD, and CT.

 Can you fix what is bothering me?